jac307/MediaArtTutorials/MEDIAART2B06/WeekIns/WI-W12.md

 | Final Information Sheet (PDF)      | `Lastname_Firstname_InfoSheet.pdf`  |
 | Organization                       | *In-Person Grading*                 |

-> ⚠️⚠️⚠️ **Follow the submission protocols carefully.
-Incorrect submissions will result in exclusion from the screening, which will affect your grade importantly.**
+> ⚠️ **Follow the submission protocols carefully.**
+> ⚠️⚠️⚠️ **Incorrect submissions will result in exclusion from the screening, which will affect your grade importantly**❗❗❗

 ---